Azure-Samples/ms-identity-docs-code-dotnet/desktop-wpf/README.md

 // 'Tenant ID' of your Microsoft Entra instance - this value is a GUID TenantId = "",

-// 'Application (client) ID' of app registration in Azure portal - this value is a GUID ClientId = ""
+// 'Application (client) ID' of app registration in Microsoft Entra admin center - this value is a GUID ClientId = ""
 ```